dotnet/corefxlab/src/System.CommandLine/README.md

 In this case the `pull` command has a `-p` option and the `commit` command has `-m` and `--amend` options.
 It's worth noting that you can use the same option name between different commands as they are logically in different scopes.

-You can also have global options, i.e. options that are defined before the first command.
-Global options are available to each command.

 In order to check which command was used you've two options.
 You can either use the version we used above in which case the `ref` variable passed to